aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 ### Step 3:

 Welcome to the Rancher Multi-Cluster Manager!!
-Here is the starting point in the Rancher Multi-Cluster Manager.
-As you can see, we are seeing an overview of the Multi-Cluster aspect of the Rancher Multi-Cluster Manager.
+The starting page in the Rancher Multi-Cluster Manager provides an overview of the cluster managed by this MCM cluster.

 Under **`Clusters`**, you should see a cluster named **`local`**.
 This cluster is your **`management cluster`**.
 As we move through the workshop, we will be creating and importing additional clusters into the Rancher Manager, known as **`downstream cluster(s)`**.